 the “next generation” of the Guild.
 The National Next Gen Committee helps develop and sustain local Next Gen chapters and promotes new leadership within the Guild.

-The Queer Caucus is a space for queer members to come together to strategize about work and their role within the NLG.
+The Queer Caucus provides a space for queer members to come together to discuss and strategize about work and their role within the NLG.

 TUPOCC is an alliance of law students, legal workers, attorneys and other people of color started at the 2004 convention in Birmingham, Alabama.
 TUPOCC is an avenue through which the concerns of people of color in the NLG can be represented.